peterfox/laravel-static-analysis-starter-kit/README.md

 * [PHPStan deprecated warnings](https://github.com/phpstan/phpstan-deprecation-rules) - Finds use of deprecated code
 * [PHPStan webmozart/assert](https://github.com/phpstan/phpstan-webmozart-assert) - Allow extra detections via [webmozart/assert](https://github.com/webmozart/assert)

-At current the `phpstan.neon.dist` config sets level 6 and covers the app and tests folders.
+At current the [`phpstan.neon.dist`](phpstan.neon.dist) config sets level 6 and covers the app and tests folders.

 ### EasyCoding Standards

+EasyCoding Standards is a wrapper around PHP CS Fixer in the same way Laravel Pint is but it makes the config easier to write.
+Instead of JSON, it's a PHP file that IDEs will be able to auto-complete with.

+The config for EasyCoding Standards lives in [`ecs.php`](ecs.php).

 ### Rector

+Rector is for automatically fixing, upgrading and improving code.
+This will act in the same way PHP CS Fixer does but goes even further but performing a type hint analysis before applying rules.

+The config for rector lives in [`rector.php`](rector.php).